Kousalya Supraja Rama (2008 film): Reception

 Radhika Rajamani of Rediff.com rated the film 2 1/2 out of 5 and opined that "The performances, particularly Srikkanth's make the film work.
 Srikkanth is sincere in this film and one can certainly watch it for him.
 He is able to effortlessly switch between portraying the Good Samaritan and happily sing and dance too".
-A critic from 123Telugu wrote that "Srikanth played his part well but he can’t pull it off on his shoulders alone.
-The movie also has very obvious twists and unnecessary illogical goodness in it, which no rational soul can explain and get away with".
 Deepa Garimella of Full Hyderabad stated that "The story is passably average, but is propped up by healthy production values, good performances and sharp dialogue".
-A critic from Indiaglitz wrote that " Though the theme is good, the way it has been featured is boring and vague".